Rogdham/pyzstd/index.rst

         Enable long distance matching.

+        Default value is ``0``, can be ``1``.

         This parameter is designed to improve compression ratio, for large inputs, by finding large matches at long distance.
 It increases memory usage and window size.

         Note:
             * Enabling this parameter increases default :py:attr:`~CParameter.windowLog` to 128 MiB except when expressly set to a different value.